Linear complementary pairs of skew constacyclic codes: Isomorphisms

 By combining the previous identities and applying them for a left ideal \( \mathcal D \subseteq \mathcal R = \R n \lambda \), we get that

 which is the asserted equality of the two left ideals. \end{proof}

-These results mean that we may replace one or both of the codes in a pair \( (\mathcal C, \mathcal D) \) with the result of applying these isomorphisms to them and the security parameter is kept:
+These results mean that we may replace one or both of the codes in a pair \( (\mathcal C, \mathcal D) \) with the result of applying these isomorphisms to them and the security parameter remains the same.

 \begin{prop} The security parameter, as given in Definition \ref{defn:secparam}, for a pair of codes \( (\mathcal C, \mathcal D) \) is the same as the one for \( (\isom_1(\mathcal C), \isom_2(\mathcal D)) \) where \( \isom_1 = \varphi_{\beta_1} \circ \phi_x^{i_1} \) and \( \isom_2 = \varphi_{\beta_2} \circ \phi_x^{i_2} \) for any \( \beta_1, \beta_2 \in \units F \) and any \( i_1, i_2 \in \ZZ \). \end{prop}